Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Experiments

 \subsection{Qualitative Results}

 We qualitatively compare our method to state-of-the-art MATNet~\cite{MATNet} and FSNet~\cite{FSNet} on the DAVIS 2016~\cite{DAVIS} validation set in Figure~\ref{figure3}.
-For a fair comparison, we select the methods that leverage motion cues obtained from pre-trained optical flow estimation models.
+For a fair comparison, we select the methods that leverage motion cues obtained from pre-trained optical flow estimation models as our proposed method.
 As shown in the figure, MATNet and FSNet generate noisy results, especially when optical flow maps are confusing or unclear, e.g., the third and fourth frames in the lower sequence.
 In such cases, they cannot appropriately deal with the error of the flow maps, as the network is highly dependent on motion cues.
-Unlike those methods, TMO can consistently generate accurate segmentation masks even when the quality of the flow maps is low, as the entire pipeline is learned by treating motion as option.
-The qualitative results also demonstrate the superiority of our approach for reliable and stable VOS compared to other state-of-the-art methods.
+Unlike those methods, TMO can consistently generate fine and accurate segmentation masks even when the quality of the flow maps is low, as the entire pipeline is learned by treating motion as option.
+The qualitative results also demonstrate the superiority of our approach for reliable and stable VOS compared to other state-of-the-art VOS approaches.